Composition is one of the fundamental ideas behind all art. Whether photography, painting or graphic design.

 And yet, this is what brings together their image.

-The composition is what separates a well-taken image from a snap-shot.
-There are specific ‘rules’ that you need to learn and consider when capturing an image or a scene.
+The photographic composition is what separates a well-taken image from a snap-shot.
+There are specific composition ‘rules’ that you need to learn and consider when capturing an image or a scene.

 These rules will become second nature.
 You won’t even think about composition.
 You’ll only shoot.

 But for now, read through our guide, take notes, and then go out there and apply these rules of composition.

 There are many different types of composition.
 It can be difficult to know when to use each one to boost the interest level of your image.

 Sometimes photographers overuse one specific compositional rule because they have limited knowledge about the possibilities.

 One of these overused and abused rules of composition is the rule of thirds.